 Field Valid Inputs Remarks FallEnrollmentStatus ('Not enrolled' or '0') ('Full Time' or '1') ('Half Time' or '2') ('3/4 Time' or '3') ('< Half Time' or '5') The enrollment status the student was eligible for at the time of disbursement or as of the first day of the term.
 If left blank, this will be set to Not Enrolled.
 FallTermType (Quarter or '1') (Semester or '2'), optional If left blank or excluded from file, will use the default term type.
 FallAppliedBaccalaureate ('true' or 'y') ('false' or 'n') This only applies to students at CTCs and private colleges that primarily offer associate degrees.
 All other institutions should leave this blank.
 Determines whether this student is enrolled in a baccalaureate program for this term.
 FallCbsAwardAmount Number up to two decimal places Maximum CBS award amount, minus specified state aid.
-'0' indicates "need met" FallPtcAwardAmount Number up to two decimal places If left blank, will assume all Passport students are being entered by hand.
+'0' indicates "need met".
+Leave blank if not awarded.
+FallPtcAwardAmount Number up to two decimal places If left blank, will assume all Passport students are being entered by hand.
 '0' indicates "need met" FallWcgAwardAmount Number up to two decimal places Award amount.
 '0' indicates "need met".
-FallWcgApprenticeship ('true' or 'y') ('false' or 'n') Not Required.
-Leave blank FallWcgAwardIsServed Not Required.
+Leave blank if not awarded.
+FallWcgApprenticeship Not Required.
+Leave blank FallWcgAwardlsServed Not Required.
 Leave blank WinterEnrollmentStatus ('Not enrolled' or '0') ('Full Time' or '1') ('Half Time' or '2') ('3/4 Time' or '3') ('< Half Time' or '5') The enrollment status the student was eligible for at the time of disbursement or as of the first day of the term.
 If left blank, this will be set to Not Enrolled.
 WinterTermType (Quarter or '1') (Semester or '2'), optional If left blank or excluded from file, will use the default term type.
 WinterAppliedBaccalaureate ('true' or 'y') ('false' or 'n') This only applies to students at CTCs and private colleges that primarily offer associate degrees.
 All other institutions should leave this blank.
 Determines whether this student is enrolled in a baccalaureate program for this term.
 WinterCbsAwardAmount Number up to two decimal places Maximum CBS award amount, minus specified state aid.
 0' indicates "need met".
+Leave blank if not awarded.
 WinterPtcAwardAmount Number up to two decimal places If left blank, will assume all Passport students are being entered by hand.
 '0' indicates "need met" WinterWcgAwardAmount Number up to two decimal places Award amount.
 '0' indicates "need met".
-WinterWcgApprenticeship ('true' or 'y') ('false' or 'n') This only applies to students enrolled in a non-academic WCG apprenticeship program.
-WinterWcgAwardIsServed Not Required.
+Leave blank if not awarded.
+WinterWcgApprenticeship Nor required.
+Leave blank.
+WinterWcgAwardlsServed Not required.
 Leave blank.